Focus Peaking

 Summary

 RawCull’s Focus Peaking runs a Laplacian of Gaussian pipeline entirely on the GPU via Metal.
-A Gaussian pre-blur suppresses noise and out-of-focus texture; an 8-neighbour Laplacian kernel detects genuine sharpness spikes; thresholding followed by morphological erosion and dilation produces a clean, solid mask; a final feather pass softens the overlay edges; and screen blending composites the red overlay non-destructively over the original image.
+An ISO- and resolution-adaptive Gaussian pre-blur suppresses noise and out-of-focus texture; an 8-neighbour Laplacian kernel detects genuine sharpness spikes; thresholding followed by morphological erosion and dilation (both quantised to whole pixels) produces a clean, solid mask; a 4 % border inset removes pre-blur edge artifacts; a final feather pass softens the overlay edges; and screen blending composites the red overlay non-destructively over the original image.
 The result is a fast, accurate, and visually interpretable sharpness map that makes focus assessment immediate — particularly valuable when reviewing large numbers of action or wildlife shots where critical focus on a small moving subject is difficult to judge from the image alone.

 Feedback